 Why Employers Should Care About Carpal Tunnel Syndrome

 According to OSHA’s Safety Pays Program, the average direct cost to an employer of a workers’ carpal tunnel workplace injury is $28,647 per employee.
 These direct costs include medical bills and Workers Compensation payments.

 The employer also suffers indirect costs of a carpal tunnel injury.
 These indirect costs include the expense of having to recruit, hire and train a replacement for the disabled worker, as well as any loss in productivity resulting from the employee’s absence due to carpal tunnel syndrome.

 For this reason, it is a wise investment for the employer to implement workplace changes that can help prevent the occurrence of carpal tunnel syndrome.
-Here are 5 steps hand doctors recommend employers take to minimize the risk of carpal tunnel syndrome.
+Below experienced, board certified hand specialist Dr. Uzma Rehman presents 5 steps hand doctors recommend to minimize the risk of carpal tunnel syndrome.

 #1.
 Redesign workstations to prevent carpal tunnel syndrome.